This is a course for financial analysts, traders, risk analysts, fund managers, researchers, data scientists, statisticians, and software developers.

 Format:

-Courses are conducted online via video meeting using Python Charmers' cloud notebook server for sharing code with the trainer(s).
+Courses are conducted online via live video meeting and using Python Charmers' cloud notebook server for sharing code with the trainer(s).

 Computer: